-A grade boundary is the point between one grade and the next higher or lower grade, which is defined as a rate of pay and a points score if a points evaluation scheme is used to determine grades.
-The boundaries therefore define the span of a grade in those terms.
 An analytical job evaluation exercise will produce a rank order of jobs according to their job evaluation scores.
 A decision then has to be made on where the boundaries that will define grades should be placed in the rank order.
-So far as possible, boundaries should divide groups or clusters of jobs that are significantly different in size so that all the jobs placed in a grade are clearly smaller than the jobs in the next higher grade and larger than the jobs placed in the next lower grade.
+So far as possible, boundaries should divide groups or clusters of jobs which are significantly different in size so that all the jobs placed in a grade are clearly smaller than the jobs in the next higher grade and larger than the jobs placed in the next lower grade.

 Fixing grade boundaries is one of the most critical aspects of grade structure design following an analytical job evaluation exercise.
-It requires judgement - the process is not scientific and it is rare to find a situation where there is one right and obvious answer.
+It requires judgement - the process is not scientific and it is rare to find a situation when there is one right and obvious answer.
 In theory, grade boundaries could be determined by deciding on the number of grades in advance and then dividing the rank order into equal parts.
 But this would mean drawing grade boundary lines arbitrarily and the result could be the separation of groups of jobs that should properly be placed in the same grade.

 The best approach is to analyse the rank order to identify any significant gaps in the points scores between adjacent jobs.
 These natural breaks in points scores will then constitute the boundaries between clusters of jobs that can be allocated to adjacent grades.
 A distinct gap between the highest rated job in one grade and the lowest rated job in the grade above will help to justify the allocation of jobs between grades.
 It will therefore reduce boundary problems leading to dissatisfaction with gradings when the distinction is less well defined.
 Provisionally, it may be decided in advance when designing a conventional graded structure that a certain number of grades is required, but the gap analysis will confirm the number of grades that is appropriate, taking into account the natural divisions between jobs in the rank order.
 However, the existence of a number of natural breaks cannot be guaranteed, which means that judgement has to be exercised as to where boundaries should be drawn when the scores between adjacent jobs are close.

-In cases where there are no obvious natural breaks, the guidelines that should be considered when deciding on boundaries are as follows.
+In cases where there are no obvious natural breaks, the guidelines that should be considered when deciding on boundaries are as follows: